rajnanig22/widi-seo-growth-services/notes/posts/sustainability-jargon-carbon-offset-sdgs.md

 Not because I wasn't paying attention.
 Nobody ever explained it.
 It was just used, over and over, as if everyone already knew.

 Turns out, most people don't. **Only 11 percent of the public can correctly explain what carbon offsetting actually means**, according to a [UK survey covered by Sustainable Brands](https://sustainablebrands.com/read/report-sustainability-language-barrier-business-consumers).
-The same survey found that only 59 percent could correctly identify what "net-zero" means, even though it's one of the most repeated phrases in climate communication today.
+The same survey found that **only 59 percent could correctly identify what "net-zero" means**, even though it's one of the most repeated phrases in climate communication today.

 <figure>
 <svg viewBox="0 0 600 190" xmlns="http://www.w3.org/2000/svg">